By Ma. Cristina C. Arayata

 He shared that Malaysia has a cyber security hotline, the Cyber999, which is open 24 hours.
 The country also provides a technical training program, and also teaches about digital forensics.

-As education is vital in the ethical use of the internet, Azumi shared with PNA three tips on how we can prevent hacking and identity theft.
+As education is vital in the ethical use of the internet, Azumi shared three tips as guide to internet safety on how we can prevent hacking and identity theft.

-* Do not keep your data in your phone.
+* Do not keep your data on your phone.

 Do not store your pins, birthdays, passwords, etc. in your phone, because when somebody gets it, the person can already use your information.